rdegges/rdegges-blog/articles/2010/introducing-asterdoc.md

 Today I launched the coming soon page for my latest project (which will be an ongoing project over the next few years): [http://asterdoc.org/][]

-What is `asterdoc`? asterdoc is going to be ‘The Unofficial Asterisk Documentation Project’, which will be a free online book (maybe in print someday) similar to the ‘Dive Into Python’ book by Mark Pilgrim (which you can check out here: [http://diveintopython3.org/][]).
+What is `asterdoc`? asterdoc is going to be 'The Unofficial Asterisk Documentation Project', which will be a free online book (maybe in print someday) similar to the 'Dive Into Python' book by Mark Pilgrim (which you can check out here: [http://diveintopython3.org/][]).

 The goals of the asterdoc project are to: